shinde-suraj/Linux/README.md

 You can type bash to execute changes OR Exit the terminal and open again to execute changes

 #### External Source
-Use the below link to customise your own shell prompt.
+Use the below link to customize your own shell prompt.

 ```
 https://bashrcgenerator.com/